mingyeungs/jquery-zoomslider/README.md

 ZoomSlider creates slideshows with zoom effect using background-image and CSS3.

+Dependencies:

+- jQuery: 1.10.2+
+- Modernizr: 2.6.2+ <small>(for css3 transform support detection.
+May impliment custom script to remove this depencency in future)</small>

 To initialise zoomslider, add the attribute **data-zs-src** to a DOM element and the slider would auto-initialize.

 	<div data-zs-src='["img1.jpg", "img2.jpg", "img3.jpg"]'>